profvjreddi/profvjreddi.github.io/public/content/README.md

 ## Files

 ### `updates.yaml`
-Controls the "Latest Updates" section shown on:
-- Home page (shows first 3 items)
+Controls the "Latest Updates" section shown on the home page (shows first 3 items).
-- News page (shows all items)

 ## How to Edit